-Air your grievances with the rest of us as you walk or run at the 3rd Annual Un-Holiday Festivus One Miler: 5280 Feets of Strength.
+Air your grievances with the rest of us as you walk or run at the 4th Annual Festivus One Miler: 5280 Feets of Strength.
+Milwaukee's Un-Holiday Fun Run!
 We promise to be tinsel free and provide nothing but explainable miracles.
+Race start is 3pm!

 -Finisher's Pole Medal (doubling as a magnetic bottle opener)

-*This event does have a registration cap of 500 so early registration is encouraged
+This event does have a registration cap of 400.
+Early registration is suggested!

 Festivus Apparel is available to purchase for anyone!
 There is no need for a race registration.
 Check out the items here.